Updated August 2023

-- In case the employee is in Bahrain and the employer wants to employ him, a passport copy should be attached with the application and should be the same as the passport that he entered the kingdom with (especially for people with more than one nationality).
+- in case the employee is in Bahrain and the employer wants to employ him, a passport copy should be attached to the application.
+It should be the same as the passport that he entered the kingdom with (especially for people with more than one nationality).

 You can visit the official website to get more details regarding the documents required to apply for a new work permit in Bahrain.

-The LMRA centers working hours will be as follows:
+The LMRA centres working hours will be as follows: